AriFordsham/GHCWiki/data-parallel/regular.md

 replicates each element of an array `n` times (similarly to `map (replicate n)` on lists).

-Even though the index type is well suited to express the relationship between the selector/multiplicator and the dimensionality of the argument and the result array, it is inconvenient to use, as the examples demonstrate.
-We therefore do need to add another layer to improve the usability of the library.

 Note that the library provides no way to statically check the pre- and